Home About Basics Casts Theory Verification

 Background

-properties of the boundary layers determine the axial air drag.
-A fly line
+boundary layers determine the axial air drag.
+A fly line will, in general, move

-will, in general, move at an angle in the air.
-The angle will influence the
+at an angle in the air.
+The angle will influence the boundary layer increasing

-boundary layer increasing the shear stresses and the drag compared to a
+the shear stresses and the drag compared to a boundary layer developing along a

-boundary layer developing along a line at zero angle.
-Here, the air drag is
+line at zero angle.
+Here, the air drag is calculated as a function of the

-calculated as a function of the Reynolds number based on experimental data.
-The
+Reynolds number based on experimental data.
+The increase in shear stress due to

-increase in shear stress due to the angle is accounted for approximately.
+the angle is accounted for approximately.
+Hence, there is uncertainty in the

-Hence, there is some uncertainty in the calculation of axial air drag.
+calculation of axial air drag.

 Method